Battery Division M. Stanley Whittingham Mid-Career Award

 About M. Stanley Whittingham

 Dr. M. Stanley Whittingham is Distinguished Professor of Chemistry and of Materials Science, Director of the Institute for Materials Research and the Materials Science and Engineering program at Binghamton University, and Director of the Northeastern Center for Chemical Energy Storage (NECCES), the U.S. Department of Energy’s Energy Frontier Research Center (EFRC) at Binghamton.
 The British-born American citizen shared the 2019 Nobel Prize in Chemistry with Dr. Akira Yoshino and Dr. John B. Goodenough for developing the lithium ion battery.
-An ECS member since 1970, Prof. Whittingham is still actively involved with the Society.
-He has delivered more than 50 ECS biannual meeting presentations and publishes regularly in the Journal of The Electrochemical Society.
+An ECS member since 1970, Prof. Whittingham is still actively involved with the Society, having delivered more than 50 ECS biannual meeting presentations, and publishing regularly in the Journal of The Electrochemical Society.

 Questions